INFORMSJoC/2023.0059/README.md

 ## Results

-The [results](results) folder show detailed results for the aggregate data reported in the paper.
+The [results](results) folder provides detailed results for the aggregate data reported in the paper.